-By: Atlanta Attorney William C. Head answers “How to Tell When Reckless Driving Is a Felony”
+By: Atlanta Attorney William C. Head

 By virtue of the shocking experience of being arrested, most people think they are facing a felony reckless driving or felony DUI in Georgia.
-In fewer than 10% of all Georgia arrests, for either reckless driving or DUI, citizens are facing a felony and potential state jail time.
+In fewer than 10% of all Georgia arrests, for either reckless driving or DUI, citizens are facing a felony and potential state prison time.

 Typically, citizens calling our law office seeking legal advice want to know more about the crime of reckless driving in GA.
 They want to know, “How do I know when reckless driving is a felony?”
 When charged with driving under the influence, they ask about getting the DUI reduced to reckless driving.

 Absent a related car crash (with another person, with another vehicle, or with a dwelling), only acts of reckless driving in GA that injure a passenger or occupant of the arrested driver’s motor vehicle, or cause a fatality, will constitute a reckless driving felony.
-So, the answer to “is reckless driving a felony” is usually, “NO.” Plus, unless the bond to get out of jail (after a reckless driving or driving under the influence arrest) and the amount of bail exceeds $10,000, you are almost always only dealing with a misdemeanor reckless driving in Georgia.
+So, the answer to “is reckless driving a felony?” is usually, “NO.” Plus, unless the bond to get out of jail (after a reckless driving or driving under the influence arrest) and the amount of bail exceeds $10,000, you are almost always only dealing with a misdemeanor reckless driving in Georgia.

-This is because both OCGA 40-6-393 (Georgia homicide by vehicle), OCGA 40-6-394 (serious injury by vehicle GA), and OCGA 40-6-393.1 (feticide by vehicle in GA) REQUIRE for some type of “serious motor vehicle offense” to be committed before felony charges can be part of an indictment.
+The reason is because both O.C.G.A.
+40-6-393 (Georgia homicide by vehicle), O.C.G.A.
+40-6-394 (serious injury by vehicle GA), and O.C.G.A.
+40-6-393.1 (feticide by vehicle in GA) REQUIRE for some type of “serious motor vehicle offense” to be committed before felony charges can be part of an indictment.

-Except for drivers UNDER the age of 21 charged with a Georgia reckless driving misdemeanor, (determined by age at the time of the case disposition), a reckless driving conviction does not cause license suspension or revocation in Georgia.
+Except for drivers UNDER the age of 21 charged with a Georgia reckless driving misdemeanor (determined by age at the time of the case disposition), a reckless driving conviction does not cause license suspension or revocation in Georgia.
 For some drivers, however, who are licensed in other states such as North Carolina, Virginia, or other states with highly aggressive laws proscribing reckless driving, such a conviction (when reported to the “home” state by Georgia DDS) can trigger a license suspension or a license revocation in that out-of-state driver’s DMV or DPS.

-However, when that accused driver has struck another vehicle, pedestrian or occupied dwelling, and someone suffers a serious injury or death, the reckless driving misdemeanor BECOMES the “predicate” serious driving offense that SUPPORTS felony reckless driving in Georgia.
+However, when that accused driver has struck another vehicle, pedestrian, or occupied dwelling, and someone suffers a serious injury or death, the reckless driving misdemeanor BECOMES the “predicate” serious driving offense that SUPPORTS felony reckless driving in Georgia.

 These felony-level Georgia reckless driving statutes (whether the victim is a pedestrian, a person in another vehicle, or a person in the reckless driver’s own vehicle) are:

 If police are aware of any of the above-described traffic crimes occurring, the driver may not be able to get an immediate bond from a “scheduled” bond list.
-A Superior Court judge may have to set the bond, and in some counties, the Judges are prone to NOT set a bond in a death or feticide case, whether caused by driving under the influence or reckless driving in Georgia.
+A Superior Court judge may have to set the bond, and in some counties, the judges are prone NOT to set a bond in a death or feticide case, whether caused by driving under the influence or reckless driving in Georgia.

 As opposed to traffic infractions that some states offer, driving in reckless disregard for persons or property is a serious misdemeanor and can cause license suspension.
 So, your answer to “is reckless driving a criminal offense?” is YES.
 Luckily, most reckless driving offenses are misdemeanors and not felonies.

 Yes, reckless driving is a criminal offense.
 Every traffic offense under Title 40-6 of the Georgia Code is a crime.
 So, don’t underestimate the negative impact of a Georgia reckless driving accusation.
-When an accident case first begins, we may not be able to know if the case for reckless driving is a felony.
-Don’t spend more time searching the web to determine if reckless driving is a crime.
-It is, in all jurisdictions.
+When an accident case first begins, our Atlanta lawyers may not be able to know if the Prosecutor is accusing the reckless driving as a felony.

 Call our 24-hour lawyer number: 404-567-5515.
 We are ready to help you or your family member and do our best to get a DUI reduced to reckless driving Georgia.